plotly/plotly.py/README.md

 Some plotly.py features rely on fairly large geographic shape files.
 The county choropleth figure factory is one such example.
 These shape files are distributed as a separate `plotly-geo` package.
-This package can be installed using `pip`...
+This package can be installed using `pip`:

 ```
 pip install plotly-geo==1.0.0